awsdocs/aws-iot-events-developer-guide/doc_source/iotevents-other-aws-services.md

 ------
 #### [ IoT SiteWise action ]

-The `iotSiteWise` action lets you send data to an asset property in AWS IoT SiteWise\.
+The AWS IoT SiteWise action lets you send data to an asset property in AWS IoT SiteWise\.
 For the list of supported Regions, see [AWS IoT SiteWise endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/iot-sitewise.html) in the *Amazon Web Services General Reference*\.

 AWS IoT SiteWise is a managed service that lets you collect, organize, and analyze data from industrial equipment at scale\.
 For more information, see [What is AWS IoT SiteWise?](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/what-is-sitewise.html) in the *AWS IoT SiteWise User Guide*\.